A copycat of the famous Olive Garden's Zuppa Toscana soup made in 20 minutes or less. via chelseasmessyapron.com

 Easy Zuppa Toscana

 Inspired by the popular 20-minute Chicken Parmesan Soup and Chicken Tortilla Soup, I’m introducing an Easy Zuppa Toscana, ready in just 20 minutes.
-This quick and effortless recipe delivers all the traditional flavors using time-saving tips and tricks.

 Ingredients

-• Onion and garlic add foundational flavors in this Easy Zuppa Toscana.
+• Onion and garlic: Add foundational flavors in this Easy Zuppa Toscana.

-• Bacon adds a smoky, rich flavor.
+• Bacon: Adds a smoky, crispy texture and flavor.

-Ingredients being added to the pot and being mixed together.
+"Ingredients being added to the pot and mixed together to create a delicious dish.

 How To Make Easy Zuppa Toscana

-4. Combine Ingredients: Transfer cooked sausage and chopped bacon to the pot.
+4. Combine Ingredients: Transfer cooked sausage and bacon to the pot.
 Add kale and heavy cream.
 Stir well.

 5. Season and Serve: Adjust seasonings to taste.
 Serve with optional Parmesan cheese and remaining bacon.